Mental Health Disorders

 How someone responds to a mental health condition is impacted by each of these.
 Someone influenced by all three might have a more significant impact than someone else who may only have one factor.
 But, then again, what if that one factor (for example, trauma) was extreme?
 Couldn’t it have as much impact on someone as all three factors for someone else?
 Therefore, making a judgment call regarding someone’s background and where they “should” be in recovery is a mistake.
 We need to meet and accept them where they are at that moment.

-If someone you know is showing one or more of the following symptoms, encourage them to talk to someone about what they are experiencing.
+If someone you know shows one or more of the following symptoms, encourage them to talk to someone about what they are experiencing.

 - Pulling away from people and usual activities